uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/create_error_handler.rst

         of a function are being written into one single status variable.

-        After the execution, the single value is either un-changed if no errors happened or contains bitwise-OR of intial value and non-success status codes occured during computation.
+        After the execution, the single value is either un-changed if no errors happened or contains bitwise-OR of initial value and non-success status codes occurred during computation.

         To enable this mode, ``status_array`` must point to any ``status``-type array or buffer of 1 or more elements and ``length`` must be 1.